When it comes to email marketing, you’ve likely heard it all before. Like email marketing has the highest ROI for e-commerce companies.

 3. Choose Your Offers Carefully

-What ultimately sets apart high-performing popups from the non-performing popups is the offer.
-Let’s say you get your popup in front of a targeted audience at the right time.
+What ultimately sets apart high-performing website popups from the non-performing popups is the offer.
+Let’s say you get your website popup in front of a targeted audience at the right time.

 If the offer doesn’t pique their interest, then you’re better off not having any popups.

 This is where A/B split testing will come in handy.
 Experimenting with your offers will help you identify which offer the best results.